cs205-group11/amazon-recommendation-system/index.md

 # Discussion

 In this project, we designed, implemented and tested the distributed recommendation system for around 100 GB data from Amazon.
-We first identified the need for big compute and big data, and based on these needs we decided to use Spark and OpenMP as our basic infrastructure and platform.
-We then identified the main overhead in our application is the data loading process.
+We first identified the need for big compute and big data, and based on these needs we decided to design our application with Spark and OpenMP as our basic infrastructure and platform.
+Along the way, we identified the main overhead in our application is the data loading process.
 To mitigate this overhead, we tried both cache and adjustment of executor memory and it turned out that adjustment of executor memory is a more effective approach.
 We then tested our application on a variety of data sizes (scalability, throughput), number of threads, number of nodes (speedup).

 ## Goals Achieved